 A unique Gemfields event is Gemfest - Festival of Gems which is held over the latter half of second week in August at Anakie.
 At Gemfest you will find the largest collection of sapphires in Australia on display and for sale.

 Once you have your fossickers licence and supplies, retrace your path back to the Tomahawk Creek/Clermont Road turn again.
-Turn left and you will travel over 50km of sealed road.
+Turn left and you will still travel over sealed road.
 As you go past Mt Ball in the light timbered country, you can see Mt Leura in the distance.
 16km along you pass Mt Dumb Bell on the left.
 A further 2km brings you to the Mt Mica/Tomahawk Creek Road and Clermont road T-junction.

-Turn left to go to the Tomahawk Creek Fossicking Area.
+Turn left onto the unsealed road to go to the Tomahawk Creek Fossicking Area.
 6.5km along, take the right fork, as the left goes to "Reklaw Park" and is private property.
 Follow the road past Mt Newsome to the Tomahawk Creek Fossicking Area another 10.3km along.
 From here you must follow the rules and regulations, as set out by the Department of Natural Resources and Mines, as to where you can go and camp.
 There are no shops or amenities so be prepared.
 Please take all rubbish with you when you leave.